EAimTY/tuic/README.md

                         Set the congestion control algorithm.
 Available:
                         "cubic", "new_reno", "bbr".
 Default: "cubic"
         --max-idle-time MAX_IDLE_TIME
-                        Set the maximum idle time for connections, in milliseconds.
-The true idle timeout is the minimum of this and the client's one.
-Default: 15000 --authentication-timeout AUTHENTICATION_TIMEOUT
+                        Set the maximum idle time for QUIC connections, in milliseconds.
+Default: 15000
+        --authentication-timeout AUTHENTICATION_TIMEOUT
                         Set the maximum time allowed between a QUIC connection established and the TUIC authentication packet